 To help treat malnutrition during your alcohol detox programme, lots of quality food will be offered.
 You do not have to cook and prepare this food yourself because the detox clinic employs qualified chefs to ensure you are eating correctly.
 Meal plans are designed by a qualified dietician.

 Once the first 24-48 hours are completed, our team will work with you to start to plan and build your alcohol rehab programme which will focus on a range of therapies to help you start to deal with your addiction, understand why you drink, how it effects your life and what you want to achieve during your treatment programme with us.

-How Long Will The Alcohol Detox Treatment Take?
+How Long Does Alcohol Detox Take?

 The therapeutic rehabilitation service, refers to various practices depending on the clinic you go to.
-At Ocean Recovery Centre, we choose a mix of techniques to ensure you have the mental state of mind to stop abusing alcohol after you leave our rehabilitation clinic.
+At Ocean Recovery, we choose a mix of techniques to ensure you have the mental state of mind to stop abusing alcohol after you leave our rehabilitation clinic.
 A very popular and proven method of therapeutic rehabilitation is Cognitive Behavioural Therapy (CBT).
 CBT helps you understand yourself better and teaches you techniques and coping mechanisms for your cravings.
 CBT also helps post- alcohol detox patients to find their triggers and see what sets them off – and can even help you pinpoint the source of your addiction.

 We also offer treatment for co-existing mental health issues, like depression and anxiety.
 Often these are the either the cause or effect of alcohol abuse, and helping you deal with mental health can equip you with a stronger shield against future cravings.